bdqnghi/infercode/README.md

 ### Why self-supervised learning?

-In source code learning, we need enough labeled data to implement supervised learning with deep neural networks.
-Human annotators manually label data to obtain that which is both a time-consuming and costly process.
-There are also areas in the medical field where collecting enough data is itself a challenge.
+In program representation learning, we need lots of labeled data to build the models.
+Most of the source code models at the moment are supervised, which requires label to train the model.
+Human annotators usually label the data manually, which is a time-consuming and costly process.
 Thus the label generation aspect is a big bottleneck in the current supervised learning paradigm.

 ### What is self-supervised learning?
 Self-supervised learning is a method that poses the following question to formulate an unsupervised learning problem as a supervised one.
 We want to have an answer to this question: